mozaik-association/mozaik/docs/Petition_module.md

 Various informations can/must be completed on the petition form :

 - The standard information of the petiton (name, responsible, description, dates...).
-- Tags
+- Tags/interets
 - The involvement Categories

-!!! abstract "the goal of petitions management"
+!!! abstract "The goal of petitions management"

     This fonctionnnality allows to :

     - Manage the general information of each petition.
     - Add tags/interests to categorise the different petitions and to add these interests to the form of the contacts who participated to this petition.
-    - Add involvement categories to automatically add them to the form of the contacts who participated in the petition.
+    - Add involvement categories to automatically add them to the form of the contacts who participated to the petition.
     - Get access to the lists of all the attendees/signatories of the petition.

 <figure markdown>